johnvfranco/SAW-course/INSTALL-Ubuntu.md

 source ~/.ghcup/env
 ghcup tui
 # Use up,down arrows to move cursor to a line in the table
-move line cursor to recommended HLS and hit Enter
-Hit enter to continue
+move the line cursor to recommended HLS and hit Enter Hit enter to continue
 # make sure the recommended application from each section of the table is installed
 # (install as above)